hashicorp/terraform-provider-google/website/docs/r/datastream_private_connection.html.markdown

 * `location` -
   (Required)
-  The name of the location this repository is located in.
+  The name of the location this private connection is located in.

 <a name="nested_vpc_peering_config"></a>The `vpc_peering_config` block supports: